 For rearing in laboratory, the immature stages of insects such as nymphs, larvae or pupae are kept alive until they develop into adults.
 The larval stages can be reared on natural food or an artificial food.
 West (1951) described in detail a number of artificial foods for rearing larvae of house flies which may be used for other insects too.
 They are mostly made up from bran, oats or powdered milk which is moistened.
-Carnivorous larvae can be reared on ground meat provided it does not contain too much fat.
-Larvae can also be reared on an entirely artificial medium consisting of Agar, baker's yeast and salt.
+Carnivorous larvae can be reared on an entirely artificial medium consisting of Agar, baker's yeast and salt.